sjentsch/lsjDocs/Ch07/Ch07_Probability_7.rst

 talked about the rules that probabilities have to obey.
 And we introduced the idea of a probability distribution and spent a good chunk of the chapter talking about some of the more important probability distributions that statisticians work with.
-The section by section breakdown looks like this:
+The section-by-section breakdown looks like this:

 -  :doc:`Probability theory versus statistics <Ch07_Probability_1>`